-On Day one of the ER experience, the ATS will report at 1pm to one of the following charge nurses at the main desk of the Emergency Department Quick Care.
+On day one of the ED experience, the ATS will report at 1pm to one of the following charge nurses at the main desk of the Emergency Department Quick Care.
 The ATS is encouraged to engage with the nursing staff and medical doctors and participate in all opportunities.
-The ATS should gain experiences from both the traditional ER and ortho side, when patients are present.
+The ATS should gain experiences from both the traditional ER and ortho side when patients are present.
 The experience may involve assisting with emergency procedures, orthopedic exams, splinting, and taking vitals.
 "If you choose to stay back against the wall, you will be ignored."

-During the EMS experience, the ATS is assigned to the station located at 2723 Durst or a satellite station.
+During this experience, the death of a patient may occur while the ATS is in attendance.
+SFA has counseling services available at The Health and Wellness center on campus.
+The ATS is encouraged to take advantage of the services and/or speak with Dr Watts or other faculty about the incident.
+During the EMS experience, the ATS is assigned to the station located at 2723 Durst or a satellite.
 Each day, the ATS will report to the station on Durst street.

 For both ER and EMS experiences, The ATS must be dressed in an SFA Polo Shirt, either khaki or black pants and have the ID badge clearly visible.
 Scrubs are acceptable.
+For both ER and EMS experiences, The ATS must be dressed in an SFA Polo Shirt, either khakior black pants and have the ID badge clearly visible.
+Scrubs are acceptable.

 Hour requirements for both the ER and EMS experience are flexible to allow the best opportunity.
 Therefore, the ATS can choose the clinical hour times.
 The ATS must not work past 10pm.
 The ATS should aim to complete a minimum of 20 hours/weekly for this combined clinical site.
 On a daily basis, the ATS must document the clinical hours into their Typhon account.
 Appendix E).
-The CEC will approve the clinical hours at the end of the week in Typhon.
+The CCE will approve the clinical hours at the end of the week in Typhon.
 The ATS must document case logs into their Typhon account from all patient encounters.
 An ATS evaluation will not be completed for this clinical experience.
 Only an orientation survey and clinical site evaluation will be completed.